Accessibility tools

 Cybersecurity threats have increased because of the escalation of the global geopolitical situation, among other reasons.
 Olvi Group has prepared for increased information security threats in a variety of ways, and the new requirements under the NIS2 cybersecurity directive have been implemented according to schedule.

-The EU Packaging and Packaging Waste Regulation has been adopted.
-It will enter into force on 11 February 2025 and will apply from 12 August 2026.
-The regulation also contains a number of transitional provisions for the start dates of the various obligations.
-In the coming years, the Commission will issue a number of implementing and delegated acts, as well as guidelines to further specify the requirements and their application.
-According to the current estimate, the new regulation will have a negative impact on the energy consumption and, consequently, climate emissions of product manufacturing and logistics, as well as on water consumption, which will have a direct impact on Olvi Group’s chances of achieving the set environmental targets.
-In addition, it is likely to cause needs to invest in reusable bottles and transport packaging and in equipment for product filling and handling.
-We are monitoring the implementation process closely and are seeking to affect the application guidelines of the regulation so that the sustainability aspects of Olvi Group’s countries of operation are also taken into account.
+The EU Packaging and Packaging Waste Regulation was adopted, and it entered into force on 11 February 2025.
+The regulation will apply from 12 August 2026.
+The regulation also contains several transitional provisions for the start dates of the various obligations.
+In the coming years, the European Commission will issue several implementing and delegated acts, as well as guidelines to further specify the requirements and their application.
+According to the current estimate, the new regulation will increase energy consumption and, consequently, climate emissions of product manufacturing and logistics, as well as water consumption, which will have a direct impact on Olvi Group’s chances of achieving the set environmental targets.
+In addition, the regulation is likely to cause needs to invest in reusable bottles and transport packaging, and in equipment for product filling and handling.
+The process of implementing the regulation is being monitored closely, and efforts are being made to affect its implementation guidelines so that the sustainability aspects of Olvi Group’s countries of operation are also taken into account.

 Sustainability risks are identified through human rights and climate change impact assessments as part of the company’s strategic, business, financial and compliance risks.